 Creating a successful store layout design doesn’t necessarily mean that you have to do something that has never been done before.
-In fact, by implementing a few successful store layout ideas that have been used in the past, you can actually make your store more comfortable.
+In fact, by implementing a few successful store layout design ideas that have been used in the past, you can actually make your store more comfortable.
 Instead of following the latest trends, examine some of these classic store layout design that will allow you to make the most of every inch of available space in your store to encourage your customers to browse, increase their emotional connection to your store, and develop more effective displays that will cause your items to sell better.

 1. Seating Builds Sales

 People don’t just come to your store because they’re planning to buy something.
 While the cartoon of a patient husband waiting for his wife to finish shopping is a running joke, it also has some truth in it.
 By offering a place for companions to sit, the shopper can go through the store at their leisure knowing that the person they’re with is perfectly comfortable.
 This raises the odds that the shopper will make a successful purchase with your store.
 Not only that, your customers may need a place to sit and rest while they’re browsing.
 Elderly and handicapped individuals, pregnant women, and people who are feeling under the weather may all need a break throughout the course of their shopping experience, and a seating area makes that possible for them.

 2. Accent Walls